Pool party ideas for large yards

 MENGDUO 2 Pcs Set Inflatable Floating Row Toys

-Float or fight safely in the pool with your friends on your own inflatable log and oars.
+Float or fight safely in the pool with your friends on your own pool float log and oars.
 This rowing set is made from eco-friendly plastic and contains two seats and two oars or fighting sticks, depending on how you choose to use them.

 The best pool party decor